shivamparihar12/ForYou/README.md

 ## Overview

 ForYou is an Android application for real-time emotion analysis during online meetings.
-It uses MediaProjection to cast the screen to SurfaceView, extracts frames using ImageReader, and analyzes emotions using a pre-trained model deployed with TensorFlow Lite.
+It uses MediaProjection to cast the screen to SurfaceView, extracts frames using ImageReader and analyzes emotions using a pre-trained model deployed with TensorFlow Lite.
 The backend is powered by Node.js and MongoDB.

 ## Emotion Analysis Model